 - Under ITAR regulations, you also cannot take part at any level with a person who has denied privileges.

-- You must continually conduct due diligence when it comes to EAR and ITAR compliance.
+- You must continually conduct due diligence when it comes to ITAR and EAR compliance.

 Do you have the right manuals in place?
-All businesses or individuals subject to export control regulations and ITAR laws must fully comply with the commerce control list.
+All businesses or individuals subject to the US Export Administration Act and ITAR laws must fully comply with the commerce control list.
 After getting export control certified, it is just as important to implement internal policies and controls.
-This includes having export control manuals in place.
+This includes having ITAR compliance manuals in place.

 Commerce Control Compliance Involves:

 - Restrictions on shipping to certain controlled foreign countries, companies, organizations, and/or individuals.

 The Office of Export Enforcement has a list of Red Flags that you may want to review to stay proactive and compliant under the USML Regulations.

 Figuring out if your products or technology are regulated by the Export Regulations, EAR 15 cfr 730 774, and under the respective Commerce Control List (CCL) requires detailed application and experience.
 Companies find themselves falling short of EAR compliance regulations.
 As a result, they find themselves subject to fines and penalties.